 Other common health conditions in ducks and chickens include vent prolapse and respiratory issues.

-It would be best if you always made sure that the birds are treated on time the moment you see signs of various health issues.
+It would be best if you always ensured that the birds are treated on time when you see signs of various health issues.

 Ducklings, Chicks, And Brooders